ktrnthsnr/Budget-Tracker/README.md

     - First run `npm i -D webpack webpack-cli` in your command line to install the webpack modules.
     - Then run in the bash terminal `npm run build`
     - Note, in this project exercise, the mode under the webpack.config.js is set to Development mode not Production mode.
 (Production mode would Uglify and minimize files.)
-- To register a Service Worker, run the following
+- To register and install a Service Worker, run the following
     - $ `npm run seed`
     - $ `npm start`
+- To view the application on the development server, run on your bash terminal and view on the browser at `http://localhost:8080`
+    - $ `npm run start:dev`
     - Open a browser http://localhost:3001 in Chrome and open DevTools or F12.
-Within the Application tab, click Service Workers on the left menu to search for your service worker file.
+Within the Application tab, click Cache Storage on the menu to view if the files listed in service-worker.js are cached.

 ## Userstory